 ANTH 201.
-Anthropology Toolkit (4E) This course provides an introduction to the basic anthropological concepts and tools necessary to collect, analyze and interpret data; and to report findings in written, verbal, and multimedia formats.
-Students learn to think critically about information found in maps, archival records, archaeological collections, Internet sources, online databases, and peer-reviewed articles.
-Students are introduced to software programs such as the Statistical Program for the Social Sciences, PowerPoint, and GIS.
-Issues such as research ethics and the politics of representation are addressed.
+Anthropology Toolkit (4E)

+This course provides an introduction to the basic anthropological concepts and tools used by anthropologists to collect, analyze and interpret data; and to report findings in written, verbal, and multimedia formats.
+Students begin to develop basic fieldwork skills such as taking notes, genealogical and network analysis, survey research and collaborative ethnography.
+Students learn to use the electronic Human Relations Area Files and the Statistical Package for the Social Sciences.
+Issues arising from anthropological fieldwork and ethics are discussed.

 ANTH 230.
-Cultural Anthropology (4S) This course provides an introduction to the ways societies use culture to structure behavior and interpret experience.
+Cultural Anthropology (4S)

+This course provides an introduction to the ways societies use culture to structure behavior and interpret experience.
 Students learn methods and theories anthropologists use to study culture; examine aspects of culture such as language, social organization, gender, marriage, family, and religion; and analyze historical, biological, and social determinants of cultural institutions.
 This course fulfills the Core Curriculum requirement in Cultural Perspectives.

 ANTH 243.
-Biological Anthropology (4F) This course addresses the relationships between culture and human biology.
+Biological Anthropology (4F)

+This course addresses the relationships between culture and human biology.
 Topics include primate classification and behavior, human origins and evolution, and human variation and genetics.
 Students work with fossils, as well as geological and other data, to understand the biological dimensions of human populations.

 ANTH 250.
-Language and Culture (4S) This course provides a broad introduction to linguistic anthropology.
+Language and Culture (4S)

+This course provides a broad introduction to linguistic anthropology.
 Students learn how anthropologists study the relationships between language and culture and society and how language both reflects and shapes human behavior.
 Topics addressed include historical and comparative linguistics, descriptive linguistics, and sociolinguistics.
 This course fulfills the Core Curriculum requirement in Cultural Perspectives.

 ANTH 281.
-Archaeology and Prehistory (4F) This course provides an overview of the methods and theories employed by archaeologists to study prehistoric populations.
+Archaeology and Prehistory (4F)

+This course provides an overview of the methods and theories employed by archaeologists to study prehistoric populations.
 Students learn the methods used by anthropologists to collect, analyze, and interpret archaeological data.
 Students survey the development and composition of past human cultures.